captn3m0/terraform-data-looker-ips/README.md

 1. If your instance is hosted on AWS that was created before 07/07/2020 - Search for "AWS"
 2. If your instance is hosted on EKS and was created after 07/0/72020 - Search for "EKS"
 3. If your instance is hosted on GCP - Search for GCP
+4. If your instance is hosted on Microsoft Azure - Search for Azure.

 If you are unsure which region your instance is in, please reach out to Looker support.